Date of Award

 This study examined the relationship between coeducational housing and men's attitudes toward women on one small, private college campus.
 494 men completed the Attitudes toward Women Scale (Spence, Helmreich, & Stapp, 1973), and their results were analyzed by living situation.
 A comparison of means found that men living in coeducational residence halls scored higher on the feminism scale than did men living in all-male halls, demonstrating that men in these halls hold more progressive attitudes toward women.
 These findings both show there is a relationship between coeducational halls and healthy inter-gender relationships and provide a foundation for future studies into the effectiveness of such residential designs.

 Wymore, Josh, "The Impact of Coeducational Residence Halls on Men's Relationships with Women" (2010).
-Master of Arts in Higher Education Theses.
+Master of Arts in Higher Education (MAHE) Theses.
 21.